ChristopherRush/neblio-papirus/README.md

 ```bash
 sudo apt-get install python-pip git bc i2c-tools fonts-freefont-ttf whiptail make gcc -y
 ```
 3. In order for us to connect to the RPC server that the StakeBox application is running we will need a python RPC client so we can connect issue commands to the server.
-For this we are going to use the Bitcoin RPC Python package, which has been specifically design for bitcoin style cryptocurrecies:
+For this we are going to use the Bitcoin RPC Python package, which has been specifically design for bitcoin style cryptocurrencies:
 ```bash
 pip install python-bitcoinrpc
 ```